Vision-At-SEECS/Image-Segmentation-On-CamVid-Dataset-Using-U-Net-Architecture/README.md

-# Image-Segmentation-On-CamVid-Dataset-Using-U-Net-Architecture.
+# Image-Segmentation-On-CamVid-Dataset-Using-U-Net-Architecture
-Image Segmentation On CamVid Dataset Using U-Net Architecture.
+Image Segmentation On CamVid Dataset Using U-Net Architecture